 Guide to Your Best ACT Test Date

-If you’re a rising senior, you have basically seven ACT test dates left that you could potentially use for college admissions: February, April, June, September, October, December, or (next) February.
+If you’ll be a senior in the fall, you have basically seven ACT test dates left that you could potentially use for college admissions: April, June, July, September, October, December, or (next) February.

 Early Decision or Early Action Deadlines and ACT Test Dates: